hjoliver/cylc-subwf-example/README.md

 ### Sub-workflow source directories

-Sub-workflows should be defined in a sub-directory of the main workflow source directory (just like its other tasks).
+Sub-workflows should be defined in a sub-directory of the main workflow source directory (just like other applications that the main workflow runs).

 ### Sub-workflow installation